Barefoot running: Health and medical implications

-However, running shoes also provide several advantages, including protection of the runner from puncture wounds, bruising, thermal injuries from extreme weather conditions, and overuse injuries.
-Transitioning to a barefoot running style also takes time to develop, due to the use of different muscles involved.
-Doctors in the United States have reported an increase in such injuries as pulled calf muscles, Achilles tendinitis, and metatarsal stress fractures, which they attribute to barefoot runners attempting to transition too fast.

 The running shoe itself has also been examined as a possible cause of many injuries associated with shod running.
-One 1991 study found that wearers of expensive running shoes that are promoted as having special features, such as added cushioning or pronation correction, were injured significantly more frequently than runners wearing inexpensive shoes.
-It has also been found that running in conventional running shoes increases stress on the knee joints up to 38%, although it is still unclear if this leads to a higher rate of heel injuries or not.
+It has been found that running in conventional running shoes increases stress on the knee joints up to 38%, although it is still unclear if this leads to a higher rate of heel injuries or not.
 One study suggests that there is no evidence that cushioning or pronation control in shoes reduces injury rates or reduces performance.
-It was also found that the belief that one's shoes have increased cushioning had no effect on increasing or decreasing ground reaction forces during walking.
-Modern running shoes can also increase joint torque at the hip, knee, and ankle, and the authors of the study even suggest that running in high heels might be better than modern running shoes.
-Improperly fitting shoes may also result in injuries such as a subungual hematoma – a collection of blood underneath the toenail.
+Improperly fitting shoes may also result in injuries such as a subungual hematoma, a collection of blood underneath the toenail.
 This may also be known as "runner's toe" or "tennis toe".

-However, a recent randomized controlled trial (RCT) suggested that heavier runners might be at an increased risk for injury in minimalist shoes (designed to mimic barefoot running) as compared to conventional footwear.
+It is to note that switching from comforted shoe running to barefoot running can come along with injury risk as well as other concerns.
+Multiple studies done by Science Direct claims that transitioning to quickly into barefoot running can cause injuries like stress fractures in the foot, specifically metatarsal bones and tendon issues.
+It is heavily advised to have a slow and calculated transition that can consist of training for more than a year.
+There has also been issues shown with calf muscle strains, soleus injuries and achilles tendonitis.

+On the flip side, there are huge benefits once someone is able to make the full conversion to barefoot running.
+There is a shocking 69% of people in a sample test done by Science Direct says their previous injury went away when converting.
+Specifically, Knee, Hip, Foot, Ankle, and lower back injuries that were cured.
+These display the extreme positives that barefoot running can have on someones mobility, especially helping in long term lower body preservation.